jpmhouston/Batch-Clipboard-website/docs/PR-Version-2.0.md

 # Bananameter Labs Announces Batch Clipboard Version 2.0

-> Vancouver, BC, Canada - September 5, 2025 - For immediate release
+> Vancouver, BC, Canada - September 10, 2025 - For immediate release
 >
-> Bananameter Labs today announced the release of version 2.0 of their first product Batch Clipboard, a utility for macOS released early 2025 and rated 5-stars in the Mac App Store.
+> Bananameter Labs this week announced the release of version 2.0 of their first product Batch Clipboard, a utility for macOS released early 2025 and rated 5-stars in the Mac App Store.
 Version 2.0 adds 20 features and improvements.

 ----